-- 1.1 Mark Garrett, Executive Vice President and Chief Financial Officer, acting for and on behalf of Adobe Systems Incorporated. - 1.2 To my knowledge, after having taken all reasonable measures for this purpose, the information contained in this prospectus fairly reflects the current situation and no material omission has been made. - 1.3 Adobe Systems Incorporated has obtained a letter from its independent registered public accounting firm in relation to this prospectus.
-The independent registered public accounting firm has, in accordance with the professional standards and interpretations applicable to it under the standards of the Public Company Accounting Oversight Board (United States) pursuant to AU Section 550, Other Information in Documents Containing Audited Financial Statements, read the information pertaining to the financial condition and consolidated financial statements of Adobe Systems Incorporated contained in this prospectus and read the prospectus.
+- 1.1 John F. Murphy, Executive Vice President and Chief Financial Officer, acting for and on behalf of Adobe Systems Incorporated. - 1.2 To my knowledge, after having taken all reasonable measures for this purpose, the information contained in this prospectus fairly reflects the current situation and no material omission has been made. - 1.3 Adobe Systems Incorporated has obtained a letter from its independent registered public accounting firm in relation to this prospectus.
+The independent registered public accounting firm has, in accordance with the professional standards and interpretations applicable to it under the standards of the Public Company Accounting Oversight Board (United States) pursuant to AS 2710, Other Information in Documents Containing Audited Financial Statements, read the information pertaining to the financial condition and selected financial information pertaining to the consolidated financial statements for each of the years in the three-year period ended December 1, 2017 and the condensed consolidated financial statements for the three months ended March 2, 2018 and March 3, 2017 of Adobe Systems Incorporated contained in this prospectus and read the prospectus.

-/s/ Mark Garrett
+/s/ John F. Murphy